Orchha , Madhya Pradesh

 There are the Raja Ram and Lakshminarayan Temples as well.
 The deities living in the former are said to have refused to budge from the spot when the plan was to place them in Chaturbhuj and the latter is a wonderful synthesis of fort and temple.
 If you are an explorer interested in dissecting historical relics, Orchha has a gift for you in the form of the fort complex made up of the Raj Mahal built by Raja Madhukar Shah, the Jehangir Mahal erected by Raja Bir Singh Ju Deo and Raja Rai Parveen Mahal built by Raja Indramani.
 Jehangir Mahal is a palace with elegant chhatris from where tourists get amazing view of the town with its temples and cenotaphs.
 Walls are adorned with beautiful paintings.

+Ram Raja Mahal is in the heart of the town.
+It is known as the only place where Lord Ram was worshiped as God as well as King.
 The Raj Mahal has exquisite artwork by way of illustrious frescoes.
 The Jehangir Mahal has a strong and intricate architecture comprising of typical Mughal corner towers along with beautiful trellis work and graceful chatris.
+Jahangir Mahal serves a light and sound show in evening hours for all the curious minds wanting to learn the history of the town.

 Orchha is ‘photographers delight’.
 It’s a much less crowded, located in verdant greener, arable pasture and grazing land.
 There is a multiplicity of photo opportunities for those interested in wildlife, the local culture, or the many temples and complexes which gave the area its name.